Nathen920821/2024-Fall-Parkour-Game/README.md

 ### Data Transfer Part

 ### Game Part
-First, open ``cmd/terminal`` and type ``pip install ursina`` to download Ursina.Then download the Game folder, or download the ``main.py`` and assests folder, and put them under a mutual folder.Then replace the IP address with your computer's IP address in line 268 in ``main.py``.
+First, open ``cmd/terminal`` and type ``pip install ursina`` to download Ursina.Then download the Game folder, or download the ``main.py`` and assests folder, and put them under a mutual folder.
+Then replace the IP address with your computer's IP address in line 268 in ``main.py``.
 After these steps you should able to execute ``main.py`` and enjoy this game.

 ## Game Demo
 This is our demo video link: